 Junior ...
-Grades 4, 5, 6 Intermediate ...
+Grades 4, 5, 6

+Intermediate ...
 Grades 7, 8 Senior ...
 Grades 9, 10, 11, 12

 E. Senior categories are expected to participate in the Supreme Showmanship Contest.
 Exhibitor is to show their own animal.
-F. While Showmanship class entry is not required by June 15th, entry is required at fair by signing up in the the fair 4-H Office by noon the day prior to the species' show, or by 10 AM Wednesday for Rabbits and Poultry.
-Beef, Dairy Cattle, Poultry, Rabbit, Swine.
-Horse, Llama, Sheep, Meat Goat, Dairy Goat and Dog exhibitors must enter their respective Showmanship classes by June 15th.
+F. While Showmanship class entry is not required by June 15th, entry is required at fair weigh-in/check-in for Beef, Dairy, Meat Goat, Poultry, Rabbit, Sheep, Swine.
+Horse, Llama, and Dog exhibitors must enter their respective Showmanship classes by June 15th.